codership/documentation/galeracluster/source/documentation/weighted-quorum.rst

 In these partitioning examples, it is very difficult for any outage or failure to cause the nodes to split exactly in half.

-.. note:: For more information on configuring and managing the quorum, see :doc:`quorum-reset`.
+For more information on configuring and managing the quorum, see :doc:`quorum-reset`.

+.. _`quorum-calculation`:

 -------------------
 Quorum Calculation
 -------------------
-.. _`quorum-calculation`:

 .. index::
    pair: Parameters; pc.weight